-"Extra Help" - A Medicare or a state program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+"Extra Help" - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

 Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand-name drug.
-Generally, a generic drug works the same as a brand-name drug and usually costs less.
+Generally, a "generic" drug works the same as a brand-name drug and usually costs less.